AndrewGPetlock/Petlock_Lab_Notebook/about.md

 permalink: /about/
 ---

 I'm an undergraduate Marine Biology major at the University of Rhode Island, currently working in the Putnam Laboratory.
-Coral reef ecology, coral development and physiology, ocean acidification, and marine ecology are the main topics of my interest and research.
+My main topics of my interest and research include coral reef ecology, coral development and physiology, ocean acidification, and marine ecology.
 I am specifically interested in the affects of increasing ocean acidity on coral embryos and their development.
 I enjoy world travel, SCUBA diving, tennis, and photography.

 ### More Information